Archive Page 9

 Following the cessation of hostilities after World War II, manpower and building

 materials slowly became available.
 Edward S. Stokes purchased land which would later become Stokes Place Addition.
-The sellers Stokes / Green Bowers 6were Berger Realty and
+The sellers were Berger Realty and

 Securities Company (Nov.
 9, 1945), Grace A. Woodelton Smith (Nov.
 10, 1945), and St. John’s Church in the Wilderness (Nov.
 15,